The topic of Indian freedom struggle or Indian freedom movement holds relevance for the general awareness section of various competitive exams.

 What is the Indian Freedom Movement?

-Hence the article aims to give a timeline of Indian Freedom Movements.
-Candidates will be able to download the list of Indian freedom struggles in PDF format for convenience in preparation.
+Hence, the article aims to give a timeline of Indian freedom movements.
+Candidates will be able to download the list of Indian freedom struggles PDF for convenience in preparation.

 Indian Freedom Struggle [1857 -1947]